 Ceilings Visually inspected from floor level.
-The ceilings are consistent with plasterboard.
+Plastered, with decorative surface finishes.

 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The walls are consistent with plasterboard.
+Plastered, with decorative surface finishes.

 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are mainly of suspended timber construction.
-Fitted floor coverings restricted our inspection and no access was obtained to the sub-floor.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so , and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+The floors are consistent with suspended timber construction.
+Fitted floor coverings restricted our inspection, with a limited inspection possible of the sub-floor via an externally accessed basement/cellar.

 Internal joinery and kitchen Built-in cupboards were looked into but no stored items were moved. fittings Kitchen units were visually inspected excluding appliances.
-The interior doors comprise of both flush and glass panel timber installations with timber skirting and door surrounds.
+The internal doors are of timber and part-glazed timber installations.
+There are timber skirting boards, door trims and architraves.
+There is a fitted kitchen with base and wall cabinets.
 The upper floor is accessed via a carpeted timber staircase.
-There is a fitted kitchen with base and wall mounted cabinets.